MICA (missile): Air-to-air missile

 Indian Air Force: 200 MICA-IR and 1000 MICA-RF missiles are integrated on upgraded Mirage 2000 and Rafale.
+First inducted in 2016 for Mirage 2000.
 Indian Air Force successfully tested MICA missile from its aircraft Sukhoi Su-30MKI.
+The Air Force will also establish and operate an MRO facility for the missiles after an agreement with MBDA for supply of industrial machinery, tools and data packages as well as training and technical support.